-"Truly I tell you, just as you did for it to one of the least of these who are members of my family, you did it to me." - Matthew 25:40
+"Truly I tell you, just as you did it for one of the least of these who are members of my family, you did it for me." - Matthew 25:40

-Cotter’s Cross Cultural Ministry Project (CCMP) is a service and mission trip program that was founded in 1995 by former Cotter Schools President Jim Devine.
-The purpose of CCMP experiences is to allow high school students to experience new cultures while providing service with a Christian focus.
+Our service and mission trip program that was founded in 1995 by former Cotter Schools President, Jim Devine.
+The purpose of our service trip experiences is to allow high school students to experience new cultures while providing service with a Christian focus.
 Types of service provided by our students include volunteering at a food pantry or childcare center, soup kitchen assistance, outdoor cleanup, and general home repair.
 Each year, several service trip options are available for our students.
 In recent years, these options have included: